 No oxygen, no problems

-Knowing that oxygen is the problem, it is necessary to remove it from the sprinkler system.
-Luckily, even though air contains the issue (oxygen), it also contains the answer (nitrogen).
+Even though air contains the problem (oxygen), it also contains the solution (nitrogen).
 Nitrogen is the perfect substitute for oxygen.
-It's inert, globally available and in an inexhaustible supply.
+It is inert, globally available, and in an inexhaustible supply.

 Nitrogen Generators take the air around us and separate out the oxygen.
 Up to 99% pure nitrogen is then pumped into the sprinkler system to disperse the oxygenated air.